 Is it worth it?

 Buying blank cards is one of the best things I did when my little boy was born.
 We have honestly saved a small fortune.
-But aside from the monetary saving, I think it’s nice to teach kids to make and give gift cards.
+But aside from the monetary saving, I think it’s nice to encourage creativity in your children and to teach your kids to make and give gift cards.
 This creative craft has saved us on many a rainy afternoon and I’ve been relieved to have blank cards in the cupboard on the numerous occasions where I’ve forgotten an occasion and I’ve realise don the morning of!